m4ttsch/omscs-notes-notes/operating-systems/synchronization-constructs.md

 From a contention perspective this lock does not perform well.
 As long as the threads are spinning on the `test_and_set` instruction, the processor has to continuously go to main memory on each instruction.
 This will delay all other CPUs that need to access memory.

 The real problem with this implementation is that we are continuously spinning on the atomic instruction.
-Regardless of cache coherence, we are forced to constantly waste time going to memory every time when execute the `test_and_set` instruction.
+Regardless of cache coherence, we are forced to constantly waste time going to memory every time we execute the `test_and_set` instruction.

 ## Test and Test and Set Spinlock
 The problem with the previous implementation is that all of the CPUs are spinning on the atomic operation.
 Let's try to separate the test part - checking the value of the lock - from the atomic.